adoptium/aqa-tests/doc/userGuide.md

 before compiling or you need to run just openjdk tests and pipe them.
 Otherwise it won't work.

-1. You need to change verbose option of jtreg.
-In order to do that, you need to change 1 line of code on '/openjdk/openjdk.mk' file.
-Go to the Line 71 and change
+1. You need to change the verbose option of jtreg.
+In order to do that, you need to change 1 line of code in [/openjdk/openjdk.mk](https://github.com/AdoptOpenJDK/openjdk-tests/blob/master/openjdk/openjdk.mk) file.

+    You need to change

-	`JTREG_BASIC_OPTIONS += -v:fail,error,time,nopass` line to
+        `JTREG_BASIC_OPTIONS += -v:fail,error,time,nopass`
+    line to

         `JTREG_BASIC_OPTIONS += -v:all`

 2. After that, you are ready to run the scripts.
 Here is the example of how you can do it :